juan-s-cruz/ai-my-tickets/README.md

 # ai-my-tickets
 Exploring AI interactions with a basic ticketing system.

+(Project development and documentation assisted by ChatGPT)

 ## 1. Ticketing API